vanheaven-ui/React-calc/README.md

 ## Background <a name = "about"></a>

-This project was a task by [Microverse Inc.](https://www.microverse.org/) to build a browser calculator for Math Magicians company.
+This project was a task by [Microverse Inc.](https://www.microverse.org/) to build a browser calculator for the Math Magicians company.
 The Project development was completed through the milestones below in order of execution:
 1. Project setup - This involved setting up the necessary dependencies.
-2. Build Basic React UI - This involved the project React components.
+2. Build basic React user interface - This involved implementing the project React components.

 ## Live Game Demo